 Talk to Your Asthma Specialist

-If you’ve been diagnosed with asthma but your treatment no longer seems to work, it’s time to see your doctor again.
-Likewise, if your symptoms require you to use your rescue inhaler too often, see your doctor.
+If you’ve been diagnosed with asthma but your treatment doesn’t seem to work anymore, it’s time to see your doctor again.
+Likewise, if you’re having to use your rescue inhaler too often, see your doctor.
 You may need to change your asthma treatment for better control.

-Though asthma is a common disease, it is a serious condition that demands a proper medical diagnosis and treatment.
-Get help for asthma.
+Though asthma is common, it’s a serious condition that needs a diagnosis and treatment.
 Talk to your doctor for asthma support, and find the medications that work best for you.